Hawkes autoregressive processes: a new model for multiscale and heterogeneous processes: Asymptotic stability and ergodic theorem

-We obtained convergence, almost surely, in $L^q$ and in probability, of $\Equ{\model}{t_0,\mathfrak{C}_i}$, $i=1,2$ toward each other when time goes to infinity with explicit convergence rates.
-This shows that the asymptotic behavior does not depend on the initial condition and thus the process is decorrelated at infinity.
+We obtained convergence, almost surely, in $L^q$ and in probability, of $\Equ{\model}{t_0,\mathfrak{C}_i}$, $i=1,2$ towards each other when time goes to infinity with explicit convergence rates.
+This shows that the asymptotic behavior does not depend on the initial condition, and thus HAR processes are decorrelated at infinity, which means, at least informally, that correlations between $X\big\vert_{(-\infty,s]}$ and $X\big\vert_{[t,\infty)}$ vanish as $t-s \to \infty$.

 One can specify the result by taking for the first initial condition the empty initial condition and for the second one, the initial condition which is equal to the stationary HAR process.
 This allows to recreate the stationary HAR process through a HAR process with this particular initial condition.
 These two clever choices lead to the following result.